2015 Baltimore Ravens season: Week 13: Miami Dolphins 15, Baltimore Ravens 13

 In another disappointing loss, the Ravens’ offense failed to capitalize on a fantastic defensive performance, with Schaub throwing another pick six along with another interception which also led to Miami's other touchdown.
 Another Justin Tucker missed field goal from 54 yards was the Ravens’ last chance at a comeback.

 Week 14: Seattle Seahawks 35, Baltimore Ravens 6

 Entering a game in which they were forced to start third-string quarterback Jimmy Clausen, the Ravens were outmaneuvered at every turn against a superior Seahawks team.
-With the loss, and the wins from the Steelers and the Jets, the Ravens were officially eliminated from postseason contention.
+The loss, combined with the wins by the Steelers and Jets, the Ravens were eliminated from postseason contention.
 The team dropped to 4-9 and faced their first losing season since 2007.

 This was the Ravens' first game of the season which was decided by more than one possession as the team's first 12 games were all decided by eight points or less.

 Week 15: Kansas City Chiefs 34, Baltimore Ravens 14

 The Ravens unexpectedly wore gold pants for this game.
-This drew criticism from their fan base.
+This drew criticism from their fan base and it hasn’t been used since.